Did you know that the U.S. is a center of desert farming?

 When it comes to desert farming, it is an incredibly useful way to continue to supply the world with food.

-The World Health Organization predicts that, by 2025, half of the global population will be living in water-stressed areas.
+The World Health Organization predicts that, by 2025, two-thirds of the global population will be living in water-stressed areas.

 Fortunately, saline water may be able to meet our needs even when freshwater can’t.